sagtand/sagtand-colab/wp-content/plugins/all-in-one-seo-pack/readme.txt

 [Premium Support](http://semperplugins.com/support/)

+First created in 2007, see why AIOSEO is the most downloaded plugin for WordPress.

 * XML Sitemap support - submit your sitemap to Google and Bing and improve your SEO
 * Google Analytics support
 * Support for SEO on Custom Post Types
 * Advanced Canonical URLs
 * Fine tune Page Navigational Links
 * Built-in API so other plugins/themes can access and extend functionality
-* ONLY plugin to provide SEO Integration for WP e-Commerce sites
+* ONLY free plugin to provide SEO Integration for e-Commerce sites, including WooCommerce
 * Nonce Security built into All in One SEO Pack
 * Support for CMS-style WordPress installations
 * Automatically optimizes your **titles** for Google and other search engines